Jessie-ucb/Adaptive-Optics/README.md

 ![figure e](https://github.com/Jessie-ucb/Adaptive-Optics/blob/master/nmeth.4218-F3.jpg)

 ```
-Note1: DO NOT need to compensate the aberation between samplet to the PMT,
+Note1: DO NOT need to compensate the aberation between the sample and the PMT,
        because the PMT records spatially unresolved total intensity.
 ```